 If a defendant has no other alternative but to represent themselves, the cooperation of family or friends will be essential in obtaining a bond reduction.
 Persuading a judge to permit a defendant’s release on a personal bond or low-cash bond requires presenting facts proving that they will likely show up in court when required and will abide by the law if released.
 The defendant will want to show, if possible, that they have friends and family in the area, are employed, own or lease a home, have a history of being responsible, and more.
 If the defendant has a prior record, it is helpful to prove there is no history of non-appearance in court and a track record of following court orders.
 Many factors can influence a judge one way or the other, and the more favorable information the defendant can present, the better.

 Preparation is Key to Getting a Bond Reduction

 A self-represented defendant invariably will attempt to “wing it” at the arraignment on a warrant in hopes of getting a bond reduction.
 Defendants must understand the judge does not know them and has no reason to trust them if they do not have a reputable lawyer attorney speaking on their behalf.
 A defendant in custody pending an arraignment will have to rely on friends and family to get any helpful documentation and submit it to the court in the proper format and manner.
 Every court is different, so knowing what to provide can be daunting without experience.

-An astute and skillful defense attorney will know what documents or other items need to be gathered to present to the judge to make sure the judge will be comfortable setting a low or personal bond.
+An astute and skillful defense attorney will know what documents or other items to present to the judge to ensure the judge will be comfortable setting a low or personal bond.
 Such an attorney will also know how to present the information to the judge for maximum impact.

 Why it is Critical to Get a Bond Reduced to a Low or Personal Bond